When you think of using social media to promote and advertise your business, Instagram probably isn’t the first network to come to mind.

 With Instagram primarily photo-based can businesses of all shapes and sizes really succeed on this platform?

-As of September 2015, Instagram had 400 million active users, and it’s still growing.
+Instagram now has over 500 million active daily users, and it’s still growing while other social networks are shrinking.
 Thirty-one percent of all women online use Instagram, with 24% of men using it too – over half of these users are 18-29 years old.

 That would put Millennials as the largest demographic and if you’re targeting teens in particular, they consider Instagram to be the most important social network.